errata-ai/vale/docs/content/plugins.md

 Plugins require Go >= v1.8.0.
 ```

-To create your own plugin, simply export a function returing a `Plugin` as
+To create your own plugin, simply export a function returning a `Plugin` as
 shown in the example above.
 The `Rule` implementation can be as complex as you
 need and use any aspect of the Go programming language.